 Now, of course, there was still the very upsetting concept that I might also have Type 2 diabetes “symptoms”, and, essentially, be “Type Both”.
 But regardless of how that worked out, my endocrinologist struggled to make me understand that I had type 1 diabetes.
 And that was not something to be ashamed or proud of.
 It just was something.

 That was the hardest, I think.
 Disease without cause.
 In those first two months I had so clearly dichotomized Type 1 and Type 2 Diabetes.
-And since Type 2 diabetes had become the shamed disease, Type 1 automatically took on, in the most fucked up way possible, this position of honor.
+And since Type 2 diabetes had become the shamed disease, Type 1 automatically took on, in the most messed up way possible, this position of honor.
 One I, in my insanity, felt I didn’t deserve.
-I think, ultimately, it was because it was too damn hard to consider that it was just bad fucking luck – it wasn’t “awarded” to me or meted out as punishment.
+I think, ultimately, it was because it was too damn hard to consider that it was just bad luck – it wasn’t “awarded” to me or meted out as punishment.
 Sometimes, things just happen.

 And I guess that’s the hardest part of life, in general.
 Meaninglessness.
 Randomness.
 Chaos.